11 August 2017

 Ewe blood test results reveal urgent need for pre-tupping vaccination

-MILTON KEYNES, UK, 11 August 2017 – It’s likely that an insidious infectious disease was a significant cause of barrenness or abortion in ewes last year, according to an analysis of the latest diagnostic results released by MSD Animal Health (known as Merck Animal Health in the United States and Canada).
+MILTON KEYNES, UK, 11 August 2017 – It’s likely that an insidious infectious disease was a significant cause of barrenness or abortion in ewes last year, according to an analysis of the latest diagnostic results released by MSD Animal Health (a division of Merck & Co., Inc., Kenilworth, NJ, USA).

 Blood samples from UK sheep farms were tested during 2016 when the subsidised EXPERTIS® FlockCheck diagnostic service was made available to vets between March and July last year.

 According to the data, 79 percent of the flocks tested showed evidence of exposure to the parasite Toxoplasma gondii, which causes toxoplasmosis.
 The data also show that 76 percent of flocks had been exposed to Chlamydophila abortus bacteria, the organism causing enzootic abortion (EAE); 60 percent of flocks had been exposed to both organisms.

 “A preliminary analysis of 2017 data to date shows a similar overall disease picture, albeit with a slightly higher figure (81%) for exposure to Toxoplasma gondii,” says MSD Animal Health livestock veterinary adviser Stephanie Small.